Slovakia Votes For President Amid Deep Divisions Over Ukraine - UrduPoint

 Slovakia Votes For President Amid Deep Divisions Over Ukraine

-Bratislava, (APP - UrduPoint / Pakistan Point News - 23rd Mar, 2024) Slovakians began voting on Saturday in the first round of a presidential election pitting the Russia-leaning ruling camp against a pro-Ukraine candidate.
+Bratislava, (APP - UrduPoint / Pakistan Point News - 23rd Mar, 2024) Slovaks voted on Saturday in the first round of a tight presidential election pitting the Moscow-leaning ruling camp against a pro-Kyiv candidate amid deep divisions on the war in neighbouring Ukraine.

-Parliament speaker Peter Pellegrini and liberal ex-foreign minister Ivan Korcok, who is backed by the opposition, are the clear frontrunners among nine contenders.
+Parliament speaker and former prime minister Peter Pellegrini and liberal ex-foreign minister Ivan Korcok, who is backed by the opposition, are the clear frontrunners among nine contenders.

 Pellegrini is backed by populist Prime Minister Robert Fico, who has questioned Ukraine's sovereignty amongst a list of inflammatory comments over Russia's invasion.